-You need to be satisfied that you are medically fit to travel by air, and/or that all precautions recommended by your doctor are taken before, during, and after your flight.
-If you have any doubts, please contact our Special Assistance Team before making any bookings to discuss your requirements further.
-Please note that we do reserve the right to refuse travel should we believe that you are not fit to fly.
+Before you fly with us, you need to be satisfied that you're medically fit to travel by air and/or that all precautions recommended by your doctor are taken before, during and after your flight.
+If you have any doubts, please contact our Special Assistance team before making any bookings to talk about your requirements.
+Please note that we do reserve the right to refuse travel if we think that you're not fit to fly.

-We strongly recommend that you take out sufficient travel insurance for your journey, and that it covers situations such as unscheduled flight diversions or changes to your travel plans due to illness.
+We strongly recommend that you take out sufficient travel insurance for your journey that covers situations such as unscheduled flight diversions or changes to your travel plans due to illness.
 We also recommend that your travel insurance is valid from the point of booking, as changes to travel plans due to illness may occur before you

-A Fit to Fly Certificate may be needed for certain medical conditions.
-You can find more information about such conditions in the below sections of these FAQs, or by contacting our Special Assistance Team directly.
+A fit to fly certificate may be needed for certain medical conditions.
+You can find out more below, or by contacting our Special Assistance Team directly.

 Medical Information Forms (MEDIF)

 For more complex medical cases, you may need a MEDIF and pre-approval to travel by air.
-Please contact our Special Assistance Team directly to discuss your requirements.
+Please call our Special Assistance team to talk about your requirements.

-If you need a MEDIF, you can download the required form here.
-Please ensure that your doctor has completed the form in full, and included all of the information below:
+If you need a MEDIF, you can download the required form.
+Please make sure that your doctor has completed the form in full and included all the information below: